-Kibale Forest National Park is beaming an alluring that combines the exquisite landscape sceneries and numerous remarkable tourist attractions, Kibale Forest National Park and all the nearby Crater Lakes which are closer to Kibale forest national park are being every traveler’s dream.
+Kibale Forest National Park is beaming an allure that combines exquisite landscape scenery and numerous remarkable tourist attractions.
+Kibale Forest National Park and all the nearby Crater Lakes, which are closer to Kibale Forest National Park, are every traveler’s dream.

-Kibale Forest is high offers mysteriously and powerful tourist attractive to mostly nature lovers who visit to spot a wide range of forest birds, water birds, migratory birds, track chimpanzees, and other twelve primate species surviving in this forest.
+Kibale Forest is mysteriously and powerfully attractive to tourists, mostly nature lovers who visit to spot a wide range of forest birds, water birds, migratory birds, track chimpanzees, and other twelve primate species surviving in this forest.

-Kibale forest national park has vegetation that is combined with grassland, forest, and swamp patches.
-But the dominant vegetation type is a rainforest that is covering over 1,100-1,590-meter altitudes, with a floral component that is transitional from the eastern Afro-montane and western lowland forest.
+Kibale Forest National Park has vegetation that is combined with grassland, forest, and swamp patches.
+But the dominant vegetation type is a rainforest that covers over 1,100–1,590-meter altitudes, with a floral component that is transitional from the eastern Afro-montane and western lowland forests.

-Kibale forest national park is next to Queen Elizabeth National Park all situated in south western Uganda that occupies the terrain along the western plateau.
-Kibale forest national park is in a tropical rainforest.
+Kibale Forest National Park is next to Queen Elizabeth National Park, all situated in south-western Uganda and occupying the terrain along the western plateau.
+Kibale Forest National Park is in a tropical rainforest.

 Kibale National Park has at least 70 mammal species in its canopy.
-On tropical forest nature walk in Kibale forest, tourists can easily spot numerous animal species such as blue monkey, bushbuck, Uganda kob, L’hoesti monkey, red duiker, sitatunga, and blue duiker.
-Kibale forest national park’s Common large animal species include the giant forest hog, forest elephant, forest leopard, and golden cat.
+On a tropical forest nature walk in Kibale forest, tourists can easily spot numerous animal species such as the blue monkey, bushbuck, Uganda kob, L’hoesti monkey, red duiker, sitatunga, and blue duiker.
+Kibale Forest National Park’s Common large animal species include the giant forest hog, forest elephant, forest leopard, and golden cat.

 Kibale forest national park protects over 375 bird species surviving within Kibale Forest National Park which includes the four native bird species which are not seen in any other national parks in Uganda.
 Kibale forest national park's four native bird species include Nahan’s francolin, blue-headed bee-eater, Cassin’s spine tail, and masked Apalis.